 Government regulations and red tape can be a tremendous barrier to small business growth.
 Small businesses' regulatory compliance costs are 36 percent higher than large businesses so it is no surprise that regulations consistently rank as a top concern for small business owners.
 Roughly 3,300 regulations are in the pipeline this year and many of them will affect small businesses.

 Below are regulatory proposals that have been published in the Federal Register and are open for public comment.
 An agency publishes an initial regulatory flexibility analysis (IRFA) with a proposed rule if it expects that the rule will have a significant economic impact on substantial number of small businesses.
 The IRFA provides information about the potential effects of the proposed rule on small businesses.

 Agencies' initial analyses of small business impacts are not always correct or complete, so the Committee on Small Business encourages small businesses to file comments through the government's online portal, Regulations.gov, and tell federal agencies how the regulatory proposal will affect them.
-If you provide input to an agency, please feel free to share your concerns with the Committee through our Open Mic page.
+If you had trouble with an agency or regulation, please feel free to share your story with the Committee.

 The Regulatory Flexibility Act

 Tips for Submitting Effective Comments